trisulnsm/dinodoc/trisuldocs/docs/ug/ui/dashmod_intro.md

 - Click Add modules button to add modules to dashboard

-#### Create live module from your favorite keys and meters
+#### Create real time stabber module from your favorite keys and meters

-- Create live module from your favorite keys and meters
+- Create real time stabber module from your favorite keys and meters

 - Select the Counter Group and Keys to add modules to the dashboard.